PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 ```py
 print("Hello world!
 I am an idiot!")
 ```
+This is an example of a the "print" instruction.

 Now click the play button at the top.
 You will see the words "Hello world!
 I am an idiot!" get printed to the console window (The last part "I am an Idiot" is not part of the famous phrase).